 Brandon Gibson is #MadeForKnoxville.

 “I cherish the connection forged between storyteller and listener, performer and audience.
-As a creator, I live for those moments when you’re so caught up in the character or the work that you lose yourself for a moment.
-When the audience is right there with you, along for the ride and awash in the moment.”
+As a creator, I live for those moments when you’re so caught up in the character or the work that you lose yourself for a moment.”

 In Their Own Words